Updated on June 25, 2020 at 17pm EST

 - Wash hands regularly with soap and water for at least 20 seconds.

 - Avoid touching eyes, nose or mouth with gloved or unwashed hands.

 - Avoid contact with people showing symptoms of respiratory illnesses.

-- Avoid shaking hands and practise physical distancing:
+- Avoid shaking hands and practice physical distancing:

 Keep 2 metres (twice an arm’s length) between yourself and others – when arriving at and leaving work, at breaks, and as much as you reasonably can while working in a facility or dealing with the public.

 Employees should continue to use nitrile gloves that are provided to help keep their hands clean.
 Refer to this job aid for removing disposable gloves.

 Regular washing of reusable gloves is imperative if they are to remain hygienic and do the job they were meant to do.
 Refer to this link for washing tips.
 Keeping your gloves clean will also help them to last longer.

 Avoid touching your face with your hands – whether you are wearing gloves or not.
 This will help to limit the introduction of contaminants around your mouth and nose, reducing the chance of contracting a respiratory virus, or to your eyes, which can become infected.

 Public Health refers to a provincial public health authority that you can contact to discuss your symptoms/situation and to determine if self-quarantine and/or further testing for COVID-19 is required.
 You can find the contact information for your provincial public health authority here.